Spotify Recently Played: Pin, Remove, Pause. Three reversible controls for a shelf that records everything.

 Design Decisions

-Pin, Remove, and Pause weren't the first ideas.
-They were what survived the filter.
+Pin, Remove, and Pause came out of a longer list.
 Early directions included global history clearing, a private listening mode, and surfacing controls from Settings.
 Each was ruled out: too broad in scope, too deep in the navigation stack, or too likely to degrade recommendation signals.
-What remained were three actions that could live on the shelf, complete in 1–2 steps, and reverse without permanent consequence.
+The three that remained could live on the shelf, complete in 1–2 steps, and reverse without permanent consequence.

 Mid-project pivot

 I originally led with Pin, the differentiation play.
-Mapping stakeholder priorities revealed that Remove was the higher-urgency fix.
-Real users weren't asking for curation.
-They were asking for relief.
+Mapping stakeholder priorities re-sequenced it.
+Community threads showed people asking for control over accidental and contextual plays, not curation.
+Remove moved to the front.
 That re-sequencing changed the entire build order.

 Stakeholder Priorities: Mapped Before Any Decision